 Your employer should post workers’ comp coverage in a visible location at your work.
 Often this is on a board in the breakroom or staff room.
 If your employer is supposed to have this coverage but does not, they could face problems from the state.
 Furthermore, it will open them up to a potential lawsuit from an injured or ill employee while working.

 Are You Eligible?

-Not every employee will be eligible for workers’ compensation.
+Our Fulton County, GA workers’ compensation lawyer shares that not every employee will be eligible for workers’ compensation.
 For instance, federal workers, railroad workers, and maritime workers have their own programs.
 Independent contractors are typically ineligible.

 Which Jobs Have the Highest Accident Rates?

-- Service Workers: This category includes workers in the service and hospitality industries, but it also includes police and firefighters.
+- Service Workers: This category includes workers in the service and hospitality industries, but also includes police and firefighters.